niyazz/WebApi/README.md

 Main task was to demonstrate working WebApi concept.
 Tasks that can be solved by this system:

-* 👤 Login and Register operations
+- 👤 Login and Register operations
-* 📋 Todos and CRUD operations with them
+- 📋 Todos and CRUD operations with them
-* 🕘 Time managment of week, calendar and hours counting
+- 🕘 Time managment of week, calendar and hours counting
-* 📈 Employee statistics
+- 📈 Employee statistics

 # Technology stack

-For WebApi I used 🌐 ASP.NET Core  framework.
+[Backend] - 🌐 ASP.NET Core  framework.

-At the front-size there was a 💐 Angular with TypeScript.

-HTML and CSS
+[Frontend] - 💐 Angular with TypeScript, HTML and CSS

 # Examples